kasimxo/KaS-Weather/README.md

  ![](https://img.shields.io/badge/sqlite--jdbc-3.8.7-brightgreen)

 We use SQLite to save every request done and save the server from unnecesary trafic.
-Everytime the program start, it deletes old request to save memory.
+Everytime the program starts, it checks for old request files (files which name is not today's date) and deletes it to save memory.